AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## How Rolling Deployments Work {#how-rolling-deployments-work}

-Like AEM updates, customer releases are deployed using a rolling deployment strategy in order to eliminate author cluster downtime under the right circumstances.
+Like AEM updates, customer releases are deployed using a rolling deployment strategy to eliminate author cluster downtime under the right circumstances.
 The general sequence of events is described below, where nodes with both the old and new versions of customer code are running the same version of AEM code.

 * Nodes with the old version are active and a release candidate for the new version is built and becomes available.
 * If there are any new or updated index definitions, the corresponding indexes are processed.
 Note that nodes with the old version will always use the old indexes, while nodes with the new version will always use the new indexes.